ilangleben19/SFVentilator/README.md

 The RPi is connected to the Arduino over a simple USB serial connection.
 It runs a React web app in Google Chrome's fullscreen kiosk mode.
 A Node.js server acts as the middleman between the two devices, transmitting data between them and storing any persistent data on disk.

+Note that the cursor is hidden in the web app.
+It should be run in Developer Tool's device mode, with resolution set to 1280 x 800.

 #### Prerequisites

 Update your computer: